 China, released an essay titled "Reform of the International Monetary System."

-Without specifically mentioning to the U.S. dollar, Zhou asked this basic question:
+Without specifically mentioning to the U.S. dollar, Zhou asked this basic

-facilitate economic growth.
+stability and facilitate economic growth.

 According to Zhou, the dollar's unique status as the world's primary reserve